obadakhalili/tinygrad-tensor-puzzles/README.md

 practice, the tensor language is extremely expressive, and you can do most things from first principles and clever use of broadcasting.

 This is a collection of 21 tensor puzzles.
-Like chess puzzles these are not meant to simulate the complexity of a real program, but to practice in a simplified environment.
+Like chess puzzles, these are not meant to simulate the complexity of a real program but to practice in a simplified environment.
 Each puzzle asks you to reimplement one function in the NumPy standard library without magic.

 ## Video

-If you are interested, there is also a youtube walkthrough of the puzzles by the original author:
+If you are interested, there is also a YouTube walkthrough of the puzzles by the original author:

 [![Watch the video](https://img.youtube.com/vi/SiwTAyyvt5s/default.jpg)](https://youtu.be/Hafo7hIl8MU)